yt-dlp/yt-dlp/README.md

 The simplest usage of `-o` is not to set any template arguments when downloading a single file, like in `yt-dlp -o funny_video.flv "https://some/video"` (hard-coding file extension like this is _not_ recommended and could break some post-processing).

 It may however also contain special sequences that will be replaced when downloading each video.
 The special sequences may be formatted according to [Python string formatting operations](https://docs.python.org/3/library/stdtypes.html#printf-style-string-formatting), e.g. `%(NAME)s` or `%(NAME)05d`.
-To clarify, that is a percent symbol followed by a name in parentheses, followed by formatting operations.
+To clarify, that is a percent symbol followed by a name in parentheses, followed by formatting operations (`s` = string, `d` = decimal).

 The field names themselves (the part inside the parenthesis) can also have some special formatting: